siva-venigalla69/cfts/README.md

    - Verify R2 public URL configuration

 3. **Authentication Problems**:
-   - Ensure JWT_SECRET is set and consistent
+   - Ensure JWT_SECRET is set as a Cloudflare secret: `wrangler secret list`
+   - Verify secrets are properly configured for each environment
+   - Check that JWT_SECRET is not accidentally stored in wrangler.toml (security risk)
    - Check token expiration settings
    - Verify admin user exists and is approved